 The reviews were carried out by ad hoc or standing Committees of experts.
 Full reports with recommendations, including budget recommendations when applicable, were prepared for SAPES.
 The reports, without the budget recommendations, were sent by NSERC to the applicants prior to Large Project Day.
 The reports with the budget recommendations are sent to the applicants after the results of the competition are announced.

-Moreover, the Chair did attend the meeting of the Advisory Committee on TRIUMF (ACOT) held on October 4-5, 2013.
-He will be also e attending the ACOT meeting on May 12-13, 2014.
+Moreover, the Chair attended the meeting of the Advisory Committee on TRIUMF (ACOT) held on October 3-4, 2014.

 VII.
 Large Project Day